-UPON COMPLETION OF THE MASTER PROGRAM IN NURSING EXECU-TIVE LEADERSHIP, THE GRADUATE WILL:
+UPON COMPLETION OF THE MASTER PROGRAM IN NURSING EXECUTIVE LEADERSHIP, THE GRADUATE WILL:

-- 1. Exhibit leadership skills in working with staff and colleagues to address the health and illness experiences of clients from a variety of familial-socio-cultural backgrounds. - 2.
-Create a leadership environment within a health care agency that enhances each client's dignity and acknowledges his/her strengths. - 3.
-Use applicable research and theory to lead staff and other colleagues to assist clients in changing modifiable risk factors. - 4.
-Synthesize information from a variety of disciplines to develop strategies for change for colleagues and staff. - 5.
-Work collaboratively with and lead other health care team members to provide care for clients with complex health care needs. - 6.
-Direct continuous quality improvement initiatives to enhance care provided in a health care agency. - 7.
-Incorporate professional, legal, moral, and ethical standards into practice. - 8.
-Critically analyze and synthesize research to determine applicability to practice. - 9.
-Develop a research project or thesis applicable to advanced executive nursing leadership. - 10.
-Contribute to professional nursing through advanced nursing leadership practice and professional involvement. - 11.
-Exhibit change in leadership behavior as evidenced by enhanced self-knowledge, cultural sensitivity, team dynamics, and systems thinking. - 12.
+- Exhibit leadership skills in working with staff and colleagues to address the health and illness experiences of clients from a variety of familial-socio-cultural backgrounds in a way that enhances each client's dignity and acknowledges his/her strengths. - Use applicable research and theory to lead staff and other colleagues to assist clients in changing modifiable risk factors. - 3.
+Synthesize information from a variety of disciplines to develop strategies for change for colleagues and staff, and to provide interventions and regimens that incorporate an understanding of the client's needs and desires.

+- Work collaboratively with and lead other health care team members to promote care for clients with complex health care needs. - Direct evidence based continuous quality improvement initiatives to enhance care provided in a health care agency utilizing healthcare informatics. - 6.
+Incorporate professional, legal, moral, and ethical standards into practice. - 7.
+Critically analyze and synthesize research to determine applicability to practice. - 8.
+Develop a research project or thesis applicable to advanced executive nursing leadership. - Contribute to professional nursing through advanced nursing leadership practice and professional involvement. - Exhibit change in leadership behavior as evidenced by enhanced self-knowledge, cultural sensitivity, team dynamics, and systems thinking. - 11.
 Demonstrate creative and critical thinking skills necessary to effect personal and organizational change.